-Public Official Bonds: guarantee that public officials will faithfully perform their duties, including accounting for all funds entrusted to their care.
-These are required to comply with statute, ordinance or regulation for an elected or appointed position including federal, state, county, municipalities or political subdivisions.
-Some of the common ones include:
+These bonds guarantee that public officials will faithfully perform their official duties.
+These bonds are required to comply with statute, ordinance or regulation for an elected or appointed position including federal, state, county, municipality or political subdivision.
+Some of the common Public Official Bonds include:

 - Housing Authorities